system-er/gdtinycc/README.md

 # changelog:
 v0.7.3: added output compiletime
 v0.7.4: found bug crash signal 11
-v0.7.5: terminated some bugs and new bridgefunctions for tilemap, 2draycast and inputaction
+v0.7.5: terminated some bugs and new bridgefunctions for tilemaplayer, 2draycast and inputaction